lukekavanagh/lukekavanagh.github.io/unit_1/week_3/README.md

 This week, we'll learn some basic principles + common patterns of programming.
 You'll start building simple javascript programs that run in the console with node.
 Afterwards, you'll learn how javascript is used on the web and at the end of the week, you'll revisit your github pages website and use javascript to make it interactive.

+You have your first group pairing session this week!
+Don't forget!

 ## To-Do

 1. Treehouse: [Intro to Programming](http://teamtreehouse.com/library/introduction-to-programming)